wlsf82/protractor-helper/README.md

 ### `waitForAlertToBePresent`

-This method waits for an alert to be present in the DOM.
+This method waits for an alert to be present on the page.
 [Example](docs/EXAMPLES.md#waitforalerttobepresent)

 ### `waitForElementPresence`